 This PowerShell cmdlet tool automates the evaluation of key policy configurations aligned with the Microsoft Secure Future Initiative (SFI) and Zero Trust pillars.
 It tests various settings, flags any gaps or noncompliant configurations, and provides clear remediation steps to help you operationalize Zero Trust principles.

-Currently, the assessment focuses on configurations related to the Identity and Device pillars of Zero Trust.
-Support for other pillars, like network, data, and applications, will be available soon.
+Currently, the assessment focuses on configurations related to the Identity, Device, Network, and Data pillars of Zero Trust.
+Support for other pillars, like AI, will be available soon.

 In simple terms, the Zero Trust Assessment tool helps you evaluate your security baseline, spot misconfigurations, and strengthen your overall security posture.